 Taylor Swift is Spotify's most-streamed artist of 2023, ending Bad Bunny's 3-year reign

-He's in the number two slot in 2023, followed by The Weeknd in third, Drake in fourth, and regional Mexican musician Peso Pluma in fifth.
+He's in the No. 2 slot in 2023, followed by The Weeknd in third, Drake in fourth, and regional Mexican musician Peso Pluma in fifth.

 The top five is rounded out with The Weeknd's 2016 album “Starboy” and Karol G's “Mañana Será Bonito,” the only 2023 release to reach the peak.